Free SPSS Alternatives: An Overview (2026)

 ★★★★★

-"As a Mac user, SPSS was a constant nightmare.
-DataStatPro works perfectly on my MacBook.
-The APA output is exactly what I need for my journal submissions.
-It's become my go-to free SPSS replacement."
+"As a Mac user, SPSS was a constant compatibility issue.
+DataStatPro runs perfectly in Safari on my MacBook.
+The APA output format is exactly what journal submissions require."

 Social Sciences, Canada

-Ready to Switch to the Best Free SPSS Alternative?
+Ready to Switch to a Free SPSS Alternative?

 🚀 Start Free Analysis Now 📚 Educational Resources